Believe what you will, but we all know Justin Bieber is two words that sell magazines, generate headlines, and a 47 million following on twitter.

 Woman-to-Woman, I found her amazing.

-In a fateful moment, Mallette shared for her family a video on YouTube.
+In a fateful moment, Mallette shared a video on YouTube with her family.

 Scooter Braun, a former marketing executive of So So Def, clicked on one of Bieber’s 2007 videos by accident.